Want To Repair, Replace or Retrofit Your Existing Gas or Electric Furnace?

 Most North Carolina homes are heated with either gas fired or electric furnaces or boilers.
 Furnaces heat air and distribute the heated air through the house using the ductwork often hidden inside walls, floors and ceilings.
 Boilers heat water, and provide either hot water or steam for heating.
 The steam is distributed via pipes to steam radiators, and hot water can be distributed via baseboard radiators or radiant floor systems, or can heat air via a coil.

-William D. Taylor HVAC is a full serving home heating contractor based out of Durham, NC.
+A1 Electrical HVAC LLC is a full serving home heating contractor based out of Durham, NC.
 We specialize in the repairs, replacement and new installations of furnaces and boilers for residential home heating systems.
 From simple repairs, to upgrading your entire system we’ve got you covered.

 Understanding The Efficiency Rating On Your Furnace